Ugg Adirondack III

 Weight

-On our scale, a size 8.5 Adirondack weighs in at 1 pound 4.8 ounces for one boot, or 2 pounds 9.6 ounces per pair (listed weight is lower at 2 lbs.
+On our scale, a size 8.5 Adirondack weighed in at 2 pounds 9.6 ounces for the pair (listed weight is lower at 2 lb.
 6 oz.).
-This is fairly competitive when stacked up against other versatile winter designs, including The North Face Shellista IV Mid (2 lbs.
-2.2 oz.) and Sorel’s 5-inch-taller Joan of Arctic (3 lbs.
-14 oz.).
-For a casual, around-town boot like the Adirondack, weight doesn’t matter so much for carrying on your back as it does for how the boot feels on your foot, and in this respect we think the UGG really shines.
+This is fairly competitive when stacked up against other versatile winter designs, including The North Face’s Shellista V Mid (2 lb.
+6.4 oz.) and Sorel’s Caribou (3 lb.
+6 oz.), both of which are taller than the Adirondack (by 3 and 2 in., respectively) For a casual, around-town boot like the Adirondack, weight doesn’t matter so much for carrying on your back as it does for how the boot feels on your foot, and in this respect, we think the Ugg really shines.
 As we mentioned above, the Adirondack feels light on the foot, giving you the freedom to walk or run without feeling clunky.
-Given the solid amount of warmth and protection that it's able to provide, we think that UGG nailed it with a lightweight and easy-to-maneuver build.
+Given the solid amount of warmth and protection that it's able to provide, we think that Ugg nailed it with a lightweight and easy-to-maneuver build.

 UGG Adirondack III (showshoes)